 Scouting in Crawley started very soon after the 1907 start of UK Scouting with Crawley Village Scout Troop which eventually changed its name to 1st Crawley.
 They had a tin hut in Victoria Road in West Green and were there until some time in the 1960s.

 The original scoutmaster of Crawley Village Troop, Ernest Stanford is remembered in the name of ‘Stanfords’ – our local campsite built on land which was donated to the Scouting Association.

 Later, a larger hut previously used by the RAF was erected on the current location in Oak Road, Southgate.
 The eight houses that were there previously, along with some in West Street were destroyed in WWII by a V1 doodlebug that struck on 10th July 1944 Seven people (all women) were killed and 40 others were wounded in the blast and the land had been left empty ever since.
-Opposite the houses was a joinery company that was making items for the war department so perhaps the Germans were aiming for that.

 The move to Oak Road and the larger hut coincided with a merger with 3rd Crawley Scout Group, whose GSL (Mr Burke) was in charge of erecting the hut.